 More material for 4NT000

+Environmental impacts of different diets and food groups will be discussed in depth in the course.
+Data on environmental impact of the production and consumption of different foods is presented in interactive charts by Our World in Data.
 When it comes to seafood, The World Wild Fund, for example, has developed seafood guides, as a help for a consumer to choose sustainable options.

 In this course, and in the whole programme, you will also train your skills in scientific writing.
 The Karolinska Institutet University Library (KIB) provides useful resources for this, see the example above (including instructional videos).